Home » Blog » Europe » Spain » How To Find An Apartment In Barcelona (Ultimate Guide)

 Next time I visit Barcelona would also consider renting my own apartment because as nice as it is to share a space, it can also be a hassle at times.
 When you want to use the bathroom for example and someone is taking it over forever.
 Or when my friend came over to visit me for a couple of days.

 Renting an entire apartment can therefore be a great option if you are already in a group of friends or you know you will frequently have family and friends visiting (and who doesn't want to visit Barcelona?!).
 That way it's more comfortable to not share your living room and kitchen all the time.
-Oh and the wifi!
+Oh, and the Wi-Fi!

 apartment barcelona